-Staff and guests alike have reported hearing a gravely voice calling their name when nobody else is around and there have been sightings of strange apparitions.
+Staff and guests alike have reported hearing a grave voice calling their name when nobody else is around and there have been sightings of strange apparitions.

-The inn is said to be haunted by the spirit of on 20 year resident who just refuses to leave despite being dead!
+The inn is said to be haunted by the spirit of a 20-year resident who just refuses to leave despite being dead!
 Dr. William Jacocks is described as a playful spirit who remains in his suite, number 252.
 He is harmless, but many guests do experience him locking them out of the room resulting in the owners installing an electronic lock – not that it has done any good because it seems to keep malfunctioning!

-The White Gate Inn is a well known place in North Carolina.
-It is rated as a AAA four diamond bed and breakfast which is a highly prestigious award.
-However, it also just so happens to b one of the most haunted inns in North Carolina!
+The White Gate Inn is a well-known place in North Carolina.
+It is rated as a AAA four-diamond bed and breakfast which is a highly prestigious award.
+However, it also just so happens to be one of the most haunted locations in North Carolina!

 One of the most famous haunted hotels in North Carolina is the Grove Park Inn Resort in Asheville.
 It is said to be haunted by the ghost of ‘The Pink Lady’.
 There is some debate over whether she was pushed or jumped to her death, but whatever the truth is her spirit is still lingering in the hotel.
 She is said to be a friendly spirit with a kind heart.